Anthony-Shafer/Resume-html/README.md

 ## Resume Structure and Formatting

 Discover the essential sections that make up a resume and learn how to format them effectively.
-This section covers guidelines for organizing your contact information, creating a visually appealing layout, and selecting appropriate fonts and styles.
+This section covers guidelines for organizing your contact information, creating a visually appealing *layout*, and selecting appropriate fonts and styles.

 ## Choosing the Right Resume Type